nerac/nebula/README.md

 Nebula is an application that allows you to manage all your starred repositories on github in a meaningful way.
 Search, filter, tag or group your repositories so you never miss on that one repository you can't remember.

 ## Getting Started:
+First clone the project to your machine.
 In the project directory, you can run:
 ### `npm start`
 This runs the app in development mode. <br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.